February 11 - March 11, 2026

 Richard Klein, McDonald's (El Niño), 2024, Found ashtrays and salt dishes, screenprinting, archival digital print, brass, acrylic paint, aluminum support, 21" x 21" x 2"

-Ghost Town, curated by Ellen Hackl Fagan of ODETTA Gallery, is a meditation on abandoned, vacant, or deserted places and objects that often evoke profound feelings of desolation, melancholy, or nostalgia.
-Part homage to these overlooked remnants of the past and part cautionary tale about transience and neglect, the artworks in this exhibition invite viewers to reflect on familiar signs, storefronts, and locations that many of us encounter during our travels and in everyday life.
-The messages conveyed through these pieces expand the endless scroll of possible narratives hidden within the seemingly mundane, transforming the ordinary into a rich tapestry of personal and collective memory.
+ODETTA Gallery founder and curator Ellen Hackl Fagan expands the concepts in Ghost Town, a liminal group exhibition opening February 11, 2026, at the LIC-A Art Space in Long Island City.
+This meditation on abandoned, vacant, or deserted places and objects evokes profound feelings of desolation, melancholy, and nostalgia.
+Part homage to overlooked remnants of the past and part cautionary tale about transience and neglect, the artworks invite viewers to reflect on familiar signs, surfaces, and locations encountered during travels and in everyday life.